-- Testimony before the U.S. Senate Judiciary Committee as it convened to consider Judge Neil Gorsuch’s nomination to be an associate justice on the U.S. Supreme Court, Washington, DC, March 23, 2017.
+- On March 23, 2017, Eve presented Testimony before the U.S. Senate Judiciary Committee as it convened to consider Judge Neil Gorsuch’s nomination to be an associate justice on the U.S. Supreme Court, Washington, DC.

-- Remarks at the White House Forum on Criminal Justice Reform and People with Disabilities, Washington, DC, July 18, 2016.
+- On July 18, 2016, Eve made remarks at the White House Forum on Criminal Justice Reform and People with Disabilities, Washington, DC.

 - “Whither the Disability Rights Movement?
 The Future of Disability Rights Law,” ABA Human Rights Magazine, Vol. 42 No. 4, 2017.

 - “The ADA, Disability and Identity,” Journal of the American Medical Assn., 2015.